 Nestled in the beautiful coastline of West Sardinia, is the town of Bosa.
 Set amidst a stunning locale with rocky hills, green valleys, palm trees, Italian architecture and the pristine Mediterranean coast, Bosa provides a perfect escape from a busy life in the city.
 The cobbled streets, the imposing palazzos with their traditional balconies, piazzas and cafe’s teeming with people and the historic town square together capture what can only be called the true Mediterranean spirit.
 When in Bosa, you can experience a town that is steeped in heritage, true to its roots and infused with hidden charm.
 It is a town where time stands still, while you soak in the abundant history and beautiful surroundings.
 Bosa is situated about 40 kilometers south of Alghero on the western coast of Sardinia.
-It was set up along the banks of the River Temo and was once an important royal town and a hub of economic activity.
-Even today, along the river, you will come across the ruins of ancient tanneries.
+It was set up along the banks of the River Temo (Fiume Temo) which has its source at a lake named Lago del Temo, 21 kilometers north-east of the seaside village.
+Bosa was once an important royal town and a hub of economic activity and even today, along the river, you will come across the ruins of ancient tanneries.
 Once upon a time, these tanneries used to produce fine leather which would then be exported all over Europe.

 To experience the heart of the town, is to explore the maze of medieval streets in the town centre which only emphasize the rich heritage of this place, for it is here you will find many stone staircases, cobbled walkways and facades painted in happy pastel shades that evoke images of another era from a long time ago.
 Life is vibrant in the town where busy locals hurry past the midst of their daily activities and where the beautiful River Temo flows alongside the stunning Malaspina castle and into the sea.
 Serene and always scenic, the hills around Bosa form a perfect backdrop to what is truly a most memorable Mediterranean moment.
 And then there is the Cattedrale della Immacolatare and above mentioned Malaspina castle, the colorful gilded dome of the cathedral is a popular landmark, while standing tall on a hilltop overlooking the town, the castle offers unrivalled views of the city and a decorative interior including specimens of exotic Italian craftsmanship and stunning fifteenth century frescos.
 Just outside the town, many pristine and secluded beaches are within easy reach, as too is the Bosa Marina beach, an ideal place to watch the sun set in the evening as the sun sets into the sea and the sky changes its color to hues of pink and orange.
 Further along the coast, you will come across a number of beautiful beaches, some with dramatic limestone sculpture, some with alcoves and some overrun by vegetation.
 Yet, the beauty of each beach in unique and breathtaking in its own way.
 An undiscovered gem on the western coast of Sardinia and a town which has adopted all contemporary amenities without letting go of its rich cultural history; Bosa is the perfect Mediterranean escapade and a destination rich with new experiences.